 Expect Multiple Events

-On the day of the burial, there will be a funeral liturgy, which is usually combined with a traditional Catholic Mass, at a church chosen by the survivors of the deceased.
-Close family members and friends will often meet before the Mass at the funeral home for prayers and to set up the funeral procession (the line of cars with Funeral flags) before heading to the church.
-Need help in planning a funeral service?
-Check out Peter Tziotzis Orthodox Funerals in Melbourne.
+A funeral liturgy, which is typically combined with a traditional Catholic Mass, will take place on the day that the burial takes place at a church that the surviving loved ones of the person who passed away have chosen.
+Before heading to the church for the Mass, those who are closest to the deceased will typically gather at the funeral home for prayers and to set up the funeral procession (the line of cars with Funeral flags).
+After this, everyone will head to the church.
+In need of assistance with the planning of a funeral service?
+Visit Peter Tziotzi's Orthodox Funerals in Melbourne for more information.